smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   * There is an issue if you have already created and Windows database user; you need to grant access to sahsuland_dev; however how you do this is very unobvious and hard to find in the documentation.
 I used SQL Server Management Studio to do this (so you obviously can!), but forget to get it to show me the SQL command;
-  * Rebuilt sequences and tables scripts so they are:
+  * Rebuilt sequences and tables scripts (and later all other install SQL scripts) so they are:
     a) Run from one script
     b) Are transactional
     c) Stop on error